GoPlausible/algorand-remote-mcp/README.md

 ### Account Management
 - `create_account`: Create a new Algorand account
-- `recover_account`: Recover an account from a mnemonic
+- `mnemonic_to_address`: View the address associated with a mnemonic (without storing the private key)
 - `check_balance`: Check the balance of an Algorand account

 ### Wallet Management
 - `get_wallet_address`: Get the address for the configured wallet
 - `get_wallet_account`: Get account information for the configured wallet
 - `get_wallet_assets`: Get assets owned by the configured wallet
-- `get_wallet_mnemonic`: Get the mnemonic for the configured wallet
 - `get_wallet_publickey`: Get the public key for the configured wallet
-- `get_wallet_secretkey`: Get the secret key for the configured wallet
-- `reset-wallet_account`: Reset the wallet account for the configured user
+- `reset_wallet_account`: Reset the wallet account for the configured user
+- `migrate_to_vault`: Migrate your account from KV-based mnemonic to vault-based keypair

 ### Transaction Management
 - `create_payment_transaction`: Create a payment transaction